Matobo National Park: Archaeological, historical and cultural sites

 Nswatugi Cave contains friezes of giraffes, elephants and kudu.
 Access is from Circular Drive, west of Maleme Dam.
-A human skeleton was found here dating 42000 BC belonged to Middle Stone Age.
+A human skeleton was found here dated to 42000 BC belonged to Middle Stone Age.

 Pomongwe Cave, near Maleme Dam, was damaged by a preservation attempt in 1965, where linseed oil was applied to the paintings.
 Archaeological digs within and downslope of the cave revealed 39,032 stone tools, several hearths, with the main fire-making areas were in the centre of the cave floor.
 Bone fragments showed that hyrax formed a major part of the meat component of the diet of early human inhabitants of the cave, which also included tortoise, baboons and larger game animals.
 The oldest material on the site is probably pre-Middle Stone Age.

 White Rhino Shelter is a small site near Gordon Park, on the main tarred road through the park.
 The frieze includes the outline of large rhinos, which is said to have inspired the re-introduction of the species in the 1960s.

 The grandeur and stillness of the hills has contributed to their hallowed reputation, especially to the Shona and Ndebele people.
 Many rituals and other religious activities are performed in the hills.
 Before the colonial era, it was the headquarters of the spiritualist oracle, the Mlimo.